pathu7/Affworld/README.md

 ## Usage

 1. Open the client application in your browser.
-2. Enter your username and join the chat room.
+2. Enter your username and join the Task Management System.
-3. Start sending messages and interact with other users in real-time.
+3. Start Task Management System and interact with other users.

 ## Contributing